 - Online course creator

-- Social media platform specialist (such as Instagram marketing)
+- Social media platform specialist (such as specializing in Instagram marketing)

 - Speech writer (could be for non-profit leaders, business leaders, etc.)